 Bonsai Rotala AKA Indian Toothcup AKA True Rotala indica (Rotala sp.
 "Bonsai") Tissue Culture

-While not an expert-level plant, Bonsai Rotala is most rewarding and attractive when it receives optimal care.
-It requires moderate to high lighting and nutrient-rich water.
+While not necessarily an expert-level plant, Grass Leaved Bladderwort has a few important care requirements.
+It requires high lighting, fertile substrate, and nutrient-rich water.
 While not absolutely necessary, CO2 supplementation is beneficial and will contribute to much faster growth and stability.
 This plant will regress rapidly if it does not have excellent water conditions.
+It will propagate more quickly and maintain root health if it is pruned regularly.

-Like most plants, Bonsai Rotala will benefit from supplementation such as Seachem Flourish, Flourish Excel, Nitrogen and other plant supplements.
+Like most plants, Grass Leaved Bladderwort will benefit from supplementation such as Seachem Flourish, Flourish Excel, Nitrogen and other plant supplements.

 What We Like About This Plant: